mohsinnazir967/SIEM-Notes/SIEM Tasks/Hashes (md5, sha128, sha256).md

 - **Use Secure Hash Algorithms**: SHA-256 and other members of the SHA-2 family are considered more secure and resistant to collisions.

 - **Regularly Update Algorithms**: As vulnerabilities are discovered, it's crucial to update hash functions to more secure versions.

-## Conclusion

-Collisions are significant in cryptography because they can undermine the security of digital systems.
-Understanding and mitigating collisions is essential for maintaining data integrity and authenticity.